Sandra Charitable Trust

 How to Apply

 The Sandra Charitable Trust does not maintain a public website or publish application guidelines on charity databases.
-Prospective applicants should:
+Applications may be made at any time in writing.
+The trustees meet regularly throughout the year to review requests for grant support.

 Given the trust's broad discretion and the absence of formal application procedures online, initial contact should likely include:

-- A brief summary of the organization and its charitable work
+• A brief summary of the organisation and its charitable work

 Decision Timeline

 Decision timelines are not publicly available.
+The trustees meet regularly throughout the year, suggesting relatively frequent grant-making decisions.
 Interested applicants should enquire about typical processing times when making initial contact.

 Success Rates